alanpham/gitcmd/README.md

 1. Run 'python save.py' in command line.
 2. Type in commit message.

-##### Notice
-1. The script won't account for when pull fails.
-2. Does the script exit when pull fails?

 ### Begin.py
 #### How to Use
 1. Run 'python begin.py' in command line.